csirmaz-lit/Primus-Vittason/book.md

 # ***

 A set of unsolved problems in modern physics is regarding “the arrow of time.”
-On the one hand, physical processes can happen both forwards and backwards in time (with some extra bits, see CPT symmetry): if a ball falls down, it speeds up; if someone throws it upwards, it slows down at the same rate.
+On the one hand, physical processes can happen both forwards and backwards in time (with some extra bits, see CPT symmetry): if a ball falls down, it speeds up; if someone throws it upwards, it slows down at the same, just reversed, rate.
 On the other hand, there are processes that we only regularly see happening in one direction, like a mug falling from the table and breaking into pieces.

 Traditionally, entropy is cited as the reason why such processes do not happen backwards, as entropy should always increase; things should always become more chaotic.
 But this is not a hard law: entropy can be decreased with energy, and processes may happen backwards, just with much smaller probability.
 For example, if we shoot the pieces of the mug towards each other, and ensure that the atoms inside are just at the right place, they may re-form their bonds and we may just be able to recreate the mug itself.
-It's just quite unlikely.
+It’s just quite unlikely.

 Moreover, as e.g. Penrose points out, entropy can only increase if we originally started from a low entropy state.
 The Big Bang may have been such a state, but problems with this view of time do not stop here.

 As I understand the state of the art theory about why time is moving forwards is related to sub-universes (bubbles with special physical constants inside) expanding and the flows generated by this process.

 Now, if time is such an uncertain thing, and basically things are likely to move forward in time, but could move backward as well, just much less likely, do we still need to reckon with the end of our existence?
 Here, as elsewhere, I argue that without a way to cheat death using loopholes opened by modern physics, we need to, we can, and we should consider our existence in terms of classical physics, as our bodies are macroscopic.
-And for all intents and purposes, we live in a world with a monotone time, and our existence is limited both in space and time.

-It is interesting and important to consider if our existence is determined by some quantum process, like alternative universes or reversing time to before our deaths, but such attempts can look like grasping at straws.
-Arguably since our bodies are macroscopic, we should be able to use classical physics to describe our existence, death, experiences etc. highly accurately.
-If it paints an unfavorable picture of our existence,  it may be better to learn to accept it than to try to find loopholes in Quantum Mechanics.
+It is indeed interesting and important to consider if our existence is determined by some quantum process, and whether alternative universes or reversing time to before our deaths would be possibilities, but such attempts can look like grasping at straws.
+Arguably since our bodies are macroscopic, we should be able to use classical physics to describe our existence, death, and experiences highly accurately.
+If it paints an unfavorable picture of our existence, it may be better to learn to accept it as something that is probably largely true than to engage in quantum escapism.

 # VI Difference and Uniqueness